For commissions, collaborations, questions or just to say "Well, hello there" get in touch!

 Sign up to my Newsletter for updates on my work!

-I'm Livy Nelson, aka Livy Has No Life, a multi-disciplinary artist and illustrator now living in South West Scotland.
+I'm Livy Nelson, aka Livy Has No Life, a multi-disciplinary artist and illustrator now living in Vietnam.
 I graduated with a Masters in Illustration from the University of Portsmouth in 2018.

 The earliest memory I have of using colour was mixing play dough together and thinking that I had invented pink.
 Since then colour has been a huge part of my life and has played a huge part in my artistic development.